Conditions Of Employment

 For all types of work experience, you should indicate the start and end dates (include month, day, and year); you must also list the average number of hours per week that you worked.

-For paid work experience, please indicate your starting salary for each position and the highest salary you earned (if different).
+For paid work experience, please indicate your starting grade/salary for each position and the highest grade/salary you earned (if different).

 Your resume should also include any education and training you have completed (list the program title, subject area, number of hours completed, and completion date).